 Compared to other methods of incorporating information from policy actions that target long-term interest rates, the single-series of Bu et al. (2021) has the advantage of parsimony and flexibility in assumptions.
 By contrast, Swanson (2023) defines multiple independent dimensions of monetary policy and only allows for the effect of large-scale asset purchase shocks during certain periods.
-Jarocinski (2023) and Lewis (2023) define multiple dimensions via information from financial markets which moves away from the simplicity of the high-frequency event study approach.
+Jarociński (2024) and Lewis (2023) define multiple dimensions via additional information from financial markets.